-Unincorporated associations of owners who share a surface water management system or who have portions or individual components of a larger surface water management system on their property are generally not acceptable operation and maintenance entities.
-However, for surface water management systems composed entirely of swales which are permitted to serve a private road or drive providing access to no more than five parcels of land, each larger than one acre, the District will accept such unincorporated associations.
-The District shall place limiting conditions on such permits to ensure current or future landowners understand that operation and maintenance of the surface water management system is the undivided responsibility of the owners.
+Unincorporated associations of owners who share a surfacewater management system or who have portions or individual components of a larger surfacewater management system on their property are generally not acceptable operation and maintenance entities.
+However, for surfacewater management systems composed entirely of swales which are permitted to serve a private road or drive providing access to no more than five parcels of land, each larger than one acre, the district will accept such unincorporated associations.
+The district shall place limiting conditions on such permits to insure owners or future owners of such lands understand that operation and maintenance of the surfacewater management system is the undivided responsibility of the owners.